Taeir/ContextProject-MIGI2/README.md

 This project is made by the group *MIGI2* for the [TU Delft] context project 2015-2016.

 ### About the game
-The Cave of Caerbannog™ is a dungeon slash maze game with a simple goal: get to the treasure without dying.
+The Cave of Caerbannog is a dungeon slash maze game with a simple goal: get to the treasure without dying.
 At least, that is the goal for some of the players.

 The players are divided into 2 teams, with 3 different roles: